musikele/musikele.github.io/_posts/2017-03-13-js-promises-description-pros-cons-of-this-es6-construct.md

 In the second `then()` (4) we would print the result of the total sum.

 Lastly, in (5) we have the `catch` block.
-In the preceeding paragraph we were saying that you can handle errors inside every `then`, but if you chain many `then` together and the first one fails, the others get executed.
-Usually you don't want this, because the next `then` block depends on the result of the first.
+In the previous paragraph we were saying that you can handle errors inside every `then`, but if you chain many `then` together and the first one fails, the others are still executed.
+Usually you don't want this, because the next `then` depends on the result of the previous.

 So, if you just want to stop an operation at the first error encountered, you can use a single `catch()` block at the end: whatever promise will fail, be it the first or the last, the `catch` block will be called to handle the failure.
 So easy to reason about.